ThunderSpear21/pgagi-assignment-voting-app/README.md

-The Startup Idea Evaluator 🚀
+#The Startup Idea Evaluator 🚀

 This project is a mobile application built for a mobile developer internship assignment.
 It allows users to submit, vote on, and discover startup ideas in a fun and interactive way.
 The app features a mock AI rating system, a community voting mechanism, and a leaderboard to showcase the most popular ideas.

 🎥 Video Walkthrough
-Watch a 2-minute walkthrough of the app here! 👈 (<- Replace this with your Loom or YouTube link)
+Watch a walkthrough of the app here! https://youtu.be/HHSUTObbjec 👈

 ✨ Features Implemented
 📱 Multi-Screen UI: A clean, responsive, and intuitive user interface.